awsdocs/amazon-rds-user-guide/doc_source/Appendix.MariaDB.Options.md

 Amazon RDS supports the following settings for the MariaDB Audit Plugin option\.

+**Note**
+If you don't configure an option setting in the RDS console, RDS uses the default setting\.

 | Option setting | Valid values | Default value | Description |
 | --- | --- | --- | --- |